wazam/fantasy-baseball-buzz/README.md

 # [Jamball](https://github.com/wazam/fantasy-baseball-buzz)

-Jamball aggregates MLB player trends, statistics, and projections from multiple baseball and fantasy sources to provide you a more in-depth picture of player true values across all parts of the internet.
+Jamball aggregates MLB player trends, statistics, and projections from multiple baseball and fantasy sources to provide you a more in-depth picture of player values across all parts of the internet.
 Written in Python.

 ## Installation